Glossary

 Primary care clinic

-The clinic a member chooses to coordinate his or her health care services.
+The clinic where a member chooses to coordinate their healthcare services.

 Prior authorization